You have no items in your shopping basket.

 Listen to your body's wisdom

 Your body is incredibly intuitive and will provide signals if it's struggling with the heat.
-Pay attention to symptoms like dizziness, nausea, headaches, or confusion.
+If you want to sustain better mental health and well-being, it is crucial to pay attention to your body and watch out for symptoms like dizziness, nausea, headaches, or confusion.
 These can be indicators of heat-related illnesses, and if they occur, you should stop exercising, seek a cool place, and rehydrate.

 Heat acclimatisation